abhiTronix/vidgear/docs/gears/streamgear/ssm/usage.md

     !!! success "After running this bare-minimum example, StreamGear will produce a Master Playlist file (`hls_out.mpd`) with streamable chunks, containing information about a Primary Stream with the same resolution and framerate as the input."

 &thinsp;

-## Bare-Minimum Usage with Live-Streaming

-You can easily activate ==Low-latency Livestreaming in Single-Source Mode== - chunks will contain information only for few new frames and forgets all previous ones, using exclusive [`-livestream`](../../params/#a-exclusive-parameters) attribute of `stream_params` dictionary parameter as follows:

-!!! note "If input video-source _(i.e. `-video_source`)_ contains any audio stream/channel, then it automatically gets mapped to all generated streams without any extra efforts."

-=== "DASH"

-    !!! tip "Chunk size in DASH"
-        Use `-window_size` & `-extra_window_size` FFmpeg parameters for controlling number of frames to be kept in Chunks in DASH stream.
-Less these value, less will be latency.

-    !!! alert "After every few chunks _(equal to the sum of `-window_size` & `-extra_window_size` values)_, all chunks will be overwritten in Live-Streaming.
-Thereby, since newer chunks in manifest will contain NO information of any older ones, and therefore resultant DASH stream will play only the most recent frames."

-    ```python linenums="1" hl_lines="5"
-    # import required libraries
-    from vidgear.gears import StreamGear

-    # activate Single-Source Mode with valid video input and enable livestreaming
-    stream_params = {"-video_source": 0, "-livestream": True}
-    # describe a suitable manifest-file location/name and assign params
-    streamer = StreamGear(output="dash_out.mpd", **stream_params)
-    # transcode source
-    streamer.transcode_source()
-    # close
-    streamer.close()
-    ```

-=== "HLS"

-    !!! tip "Chunk size in HLS"

-        Use `-hls_init_time` & `-hls_time` FFmpeg parameters for controlling number of frames to be kept in Chunks in HLS stream.
-Less these value, less will be latency.

-    !!! alert "After every few chunks _(equal to the sum of `-hls_init_time` & `-hls_time` values)_, all chunks will be overwritten in Live-Streaming.
-Thereby, since newer chunks in playlist will contain NO information of any older ones, and therefore resultant HLS stream will play only the most recent frames."

-    ```python linenums="1" hl_lines="5"
-    # import required libraries
-    from vidgear.gears import StreamGear

-    # activate Single-Source Mode with valid video input and enable livestreaming
-    stream_params = {"-video_source": 0, "-livestream": True}
-    # describe a suitable master playlist location/name and assign params
-    streamer = StreamGear(output="hls_out.m3u8", format = "hls", **stream_params)
-    # transcode source
-    streamer.transcode_source()
-    # close
-    streamer.close()
-    ```

-&thinsp;